ksylvan/mailchimp-trends-engine/ai/agile/epic-1_story-1.3_frontend-nextjs-app-setup.md

 ## Story

-- As a Frontend Developer Agent
+- As a Frontend Developer
 - I want to set up the foundational Next.js application structure for the frontend using `pnpm`
 - so that UI development, component creation, and API integration can proceed in an organized, type-safe, and efficient manner, aligning with the Mailchimp aesthetic.